 “I want you to think real hard about the values you are going to save and stop worrying about the plastic.”

 Overall it was an interesting day on a beautiful location, almost feeling surreal driving back to Belgium in the thick fog.
 The best part, however, were the discussions with Dorien, Koen and Bunker!
-Photos are available on my and Bunker's Flickr stream.
+Photos are available on my.

 This post is open source.
 Did you spot a mistake?
 Ideas for improvements?
 Contribute to this post via Github.
 Thank you!